vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At least 6 hours average (30 hours total) on personal projects across that week and the four preceding weeks

+  These conditional minimum targets were suspended during my India trip and for the first few weeks after returning from India.
+They take effect again *starting the week of 2024-04-08*.

 * I aim to follow this *conditional maximum* target each week for personal chores: *at least one* of the following must be true:
   * At most 13 hours on personal chores in that week